-The possibility of a suicide attempt is inherent in schizophrenia and in bipolar disorder, and close supervision of high-risk patients should accompany therapy.
-Prescriptions for ZYPREXA should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.
+The possibility of a suicide attempt is inherent in schizophrenia and close supervision of high-risk patients should accompany therapy.

 Sleep apnoea

 Sleep apnoea and related disorders have been reported in patients treated with olanzapine, with or without prior history of sleep apnoea, and with or without concomitant weight-gain.
 Olanzapine should be used with caution in patients who have sleep apnoea or risk factors for developing sleep apnoea, and also in patients who are concomitantly using central nervous system depressants.